Kpokc/bouquet/README.md

   3. Create the environment variables
      - Create a .gitignore file in the root directory of the project.
      - Add the env.py file in the .gitignore.
      - Create the file env.py.
-This will contain all the envornment variables.
+This will contain all the environment variables.
         - Import os
         - os.environ.setdefault("IP", "your code")
         - os.environ.setdefault("PORT", "your code")